towalink/doc/content/command_reference.rst

 Parameters:

-   <sitename>: Name of the Site whose Nodes shall be shown; "all" for Nodes of all Sites
+   <sitename>: name of the Site whose Nodes shall be shown; "all" for Nodes of all Sites

 Examples: